SiliconDojo/Online-Classes/Cyber Security for Programmers/cyber-security-for-programmers.md

 Number 526 is...
 Zimbabawian Ninja Hackers...

+## Disaster Recovery vs. Backups

+Every minute your systems are down your company loses money.

 ## Welcome to Reality
 >Story: If you can find the utility closet...

+>Story: What do you mean you're in a flood plain, and you had me build your server room on the first floor???

 **Policies**

 **Buy In**

 **Don't Create More Problems**

+## Types of Threats

+- Bad External Actors
+  - Hackers
+  - Dumb "Do Gooders" - Python module that wiped "Russian" servers
+  - Hacktivists
+- Bad Internal Actors
+  - Ransome
+  - Job Security - Arrays so complicated no one can understand them
+- Dumb People
+  - Fat Finger of Death - Deleted wrong server...
+  - Pulling the wrong cable
+- Disasters
+  - Apparently "biblical" floods are a thing...
+- Bad Code
+  - 'nuff said...
+- Bad Hardware
+  - How long does it take to ship in a motherboard?
+  - Crappy Storage - Mirrored Drives replicated sector faults

 ## Requirements for an Attack